 - the reason why they should disregard the return

-- whether you’ve used the SDLT5 certificate to register the transaction with the Land Registry
+- whether you’ve used the SDLT5 certificate to register the transaction with HM Land Registry

-If you’ve filed an unnecessary or duplicate return and incurred a penalty charge that you want to dispute,you should appeal in writing.
+If you’ve filed an unnecessary or duplicate return, you may have received a penalty charge.
+If you want to appeal against the penalty, you should appeal in writing.
 This must be within 30 days of the date on the penalty notice.

 Mistakes on your SDLT return that are more than 12 months old

-HMRC Stamp Taxes can amend a buyer’s name, but cannot make any amendments that change either the underlying identity of any buyer or the property details.
+HMRC Stamp Taxes can make minor corrections to a buyer’s name, for example a spelling mistake, but cannot make any amendments that change either the:

 You cannot correct other mistakes on your SDLT return more than 12 months after the filing deadline.
 You may still be able to claim a refund if the mistake means you’ve paid too much SDLT.

 Ask HMRC to amend a return older than 12 months by writing to the Stamp Duty Land Tax office explaining: